front-end-foundations/Introduction/readme.md

 A listing of applications and technologies you will be introduced to in the class include:

-- HTML, CSS and JavaScript (of course!)
+- HTML, CSS and JavaScript
 - Visual Studio Code and the Terminal
 - Git and Github
-- Node Package Manager (NPM)
+- Node and Node Package Manager (NPM)
 - SASS - a CSS preprocessor
 - the [JAM Stack](https://jamstack.org/) (JAM: JavaScript, API's, Markup)
 - Static site generation (using [11ty](https://www.11ty.io/))